libgd/libgd/README.md

 ## Supported Versions

-- GD 2.3 (Branch GD-2.3) serie is in active support for bug fixes, for one or two releases (as of May 2026).
+- GD 2.3 (Branch GD-2.3) series is in active support for bug fixes, for one or two releases (as of May 2026).
   No new additions will be added.
-Then it will be moved to security only until January 1st, 2027, which will mark the end of 2.3.x maintainance.
+Then it will be moved to security only until January 1st, 2027, which will mark the end of 2.3.x maintenance.
 - GD 2.4 (master) is the active development branch.
 No release date yet.
 - GD 3.0 has been started, focusing on high quality 2D Vector drawing APIs and full support of actual ARGB 32 bits/8bits or float.